When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Applying caulk takes a little practice, and it starts with how you load the caulk gun.

-We show you the best way of loading a caulking gun and give you hints and tips to help you get the best results.
+We show you the fastest way to load a caulking gun and share pro tips to help you lay a smooth, professional bead every time.

 Key Takeaways